amjadorfali/gtfu/README.md

 ## Features(WIP)!

-- [X] Will automate the timer and break start/end.
+- [X] Automates the timer and break start/end.
-- [X] Will support idle reset.
+- [X] Supports idle reset.
 - [ ] Will force you to take breaks by blocking the screen.
 - [ ] Will have minimal setup required.
      - [ ] Will support startup process.